The maiden flight of Yakovlev Yak-25 (NATO reporting name “Flashlight”), turbojet interceptor aircraft.

-A lot of attention was paid to maximize the fuel capacity and use the effective de-icing installation.
-The crew included pilot and radar intercept operator.
+Considerable attention was paid to maximising fuel capacity and ensuring effective de-icing.
+The Yak-25 had a two-man crew, a pilot and a radar intercept operator.

 More than 600 aircraft of all versions were built.
 Yak-25s remained in service until 1967, during the final years of duty some of them were rebuilt for high-altitude target drones.